Microchip-MPLAB-Harmony/csp_apps_sam_9x60/apps/wdt/wdt_timeout/readme.md

 #### Setting up the board

-- SDMMC slot used for bootloading the application is SDMMC0 (J4)
+- SDMMC slot used for bootloading the application is SDMMC0 (J3)
-- Connect the USB port J22 on board to the computer using a micro USB cable (to enable debug com port)
-- Connect the USB port J7 on board to the computer using a micro USB cable (to power the board)
+- Connect the USB port J1 on board to the computer using a micro USB cable (to power the board).
-- *NOTE - Reset push button is labelled as SW3*
+- Connect a FTDI cable from J11 connector to computer.

 ## Running the Application